8-minute read

 Generation forecasting

-Given the variable nature of sunlight, wind, and other renewable resources, accurate generation forecasting is essential for understanding how much energy will be available at any given time.
+Given the variable nature of sunlight, wind, and other renewable resources, accurate DERs forecasting is essential for understanding how much energy will be available at any given time.
 Utilities use generation forecasts to predict output from solar photovoltaic (PV) systems and wind farms, which allows them to plan for and accommodate fluctuations.

 Energy storage forecasting